Telenav/kivakit/docs/index.md

 ### Welcome <a name = "welcome"></a>! &nbsp; ![](images/stars-48.png)

 KivaKit has been under development for a number of years.
-Its purpose is to accelerate the development of Java software through the use of modular, object-oriented design.
+Its purpose is to accelerate the development of Java software through the use of integrated, modular, object-oriented design.

 KivaKit is composed of a few top level repositories, each with a number of sub-projects that are Java 11+ modules.
 These projects address different areas of concern in developing